kyma-project/kyma/docs/backup/08-02-restore-backup.md

 type: Tutorial
 ---

 Follow this tutorial to restore a backed up Kyma cluster.
-Restore the CRDs, services, and endpoints first, and then the rest of the resources.
+Start with restoring CRDs, services, and endpoints, then restore other resources.

 ## Prerequisites

-To use the restore functionality, dowwnload and install the [Velero CLI](https://github.com/heptio/velero/releases/tag/v1.0.0).
+To use the restore functionality, download and install the [Velero CLI](https://github.com/heptio/velero/releases/tag/v1.0.0).

 ## Steps

-Follow these steps to restore the resources:
+Follow these steps to restore resources:

 1. Install the Velero server.
-Use the same bucket as for the backups:
+Use the same bucket as for backups:

     ```bash
     velero install --bucket <BUCKET> --provider <CLOUD_PROVIDER> --secret-file <CREDENTIALS_FILE> --restore-only --wait